jondot/slidedown/README.md

 # slidedown

 Generate slides with Markdown.
-This fork lets you generate slides with pygments also under windows.
+This fork lets you generate slides with pygments also under Windows.
+Don't forget to jump to requirements.

 ## Usage